 Let’s take a look at some of the most affordable (and hassle-free) ways you can take payments on your WooCommerce store, whether you’re selling simple products or subscriptions.

-Built-in options that cost (almost) nothing: Stripe and PayPal Powered by Braintree
+Other options: Stripe and PayPal Powered by Braintree

 You can’t beat free, right?
 Right.
 So these first two payment options come at the attractive cost of zero dollars — and don’t even require you to lift a finger to install.